The science behind FLOWN

 These findings tally with separate research done by the polling company Ifop, which found that the attention of meeting participants was most likely to drift after 52 minutes — the exact length of time found to be best for focusing on tasks in Draugiem’s earlier study.

-🗨️ FLOWN’s Flocks allow members to work in companionable silence for 50-52 minute deep work stints, followed by a break activity.
+🗨️ Members do deep work in companionable silence for ~50 minute sprints, followed by a break activity.

 This allows members to avoid distraction and maintain the brain’s focus reserves, so that they can remain productive throughout the workday.